EMMEI96/HFS-harmonic_file_synthesizer/README.md

 As for filters, peaking filter with boosted gain allows to underline certain harmonics of the chord or sound, creating a psychedelic effect.
 We recommend to wisely use the Master Volume Slider based on the type of filter applied and convolution dry/wet slider value.

 The autoconvolution sounds like a resonating box: the main harmonics of the file resonate with itself when played creating psychedelic distortion effects.
 Since the not detuned sample is played on G, the keys of G,C,D of every octave resonate.
-When the distortion is too much, waiting a little bit without playing makes it return to the normal effect.
+When the distortion is too much, waiting a little bit without playing makes it return back to normal .

-Using the convolution with a file and wisely playing with the dry/wet allows to create pads with a constant note or different sound features.
+Using the convolution with a file and wisely playing with the dry/wet allows to create pads with a constant note, different sound features and resonances.

 **When using filter knobs with midilearn while playing, the changement of values has to be slow, unless the software won't follow up fluidly.**